 Scion FR-S Vs. Subaru BRZEnlarge Photo

-If you want a simple, affordable sports car, your options in today's new-car market are surprisingly limited.
+Your options today are surprisingly limited if you, above all else, want a simple, affordable sports car that's not also striking muscle-car poses.
 Truth is, there aren't all that many no-frills rear-wheel-drive sports coupes.
 While the Hyundai Genesis Coupe and the more affordable versions of the Nissan 370Z might suffice, the Subaru BRZ and Scion FR-S have arguably expanded the horizons for those who want to drive, above all else, on a budget.

 The FR-S and BRZ are near-twins, developed and designed by a joint effort between Subaru and Toyota (Scion's parent brand).
 Aside from some differences in design and equipment, they're functionally the same car.